The following tutorials have been selected for WSDM 2021:

 Neural Structured Learning: Training Neural Networks with Structured Signals

-Presenters: Arjun Gopalan (Google Research, USA), Da-Cheng Juan (Google Research, USA), Cesar Ilharco Magalhães (Google Research, USA), Chun-Sung Ferng (Google Research, USA), Allan Heydon (Google Research, USA), Chun-Ta Lu (Google Research, USA), Philip Pham (Google Research, USA), George Yu (Google Research, USA), Yicheng Fan (Google Research, USA).
+Presenters: Arjun Gopalan (Google Research, USA), Da-Cheng Juan (Google Research, USA), Cesar Ilharco Magalhães (Google Research, USA), Chun-Sung Ferng (Google Research, USA), Allan Heydon (Google Research, USA), Chun-Ta Lu (Google Research, USA), Philip Pham (Google Research, USA), George Yu (Google Research, USA), Yicheng Fan (Google Research, USA), Yueqi Wang (Google Research, USA).

 Tutorial on Conversational Recommendation Systems